monsoonmaelstrom/book2/book2.md

 I see a look of intense focus on her face, and I feel something, but it doesn’t exactly feel like she’s close.
 I look at Liam.
 “What do you think?”

-“I don’t know,” he tells me.
+“I don’t know,” he responds.
 “I’ve only really paid attention to you, Alex, and Davy doing magic and I doubt that’s a valid comparison.”

 “Gavin, can you untie the knot, please?”